altruios/namshubettulpa/public/namshubettuple/confrontation.md

 *The chemist shook his head*
 "C::I am aware, not awake, but aware...
 I intend to stay that way" *Felix paused, then reached out his hand*
+~Shadows swam in the corner of Kent's vision~
 "F::We intended to bring back that."
-~The chemist gave him a hard stare~
+~The chemist gave Felix a hard stare~
 "C::We can both get what we intend"
+*Kent balled his hands and pushed his nails into his palms* ~Only to keep himself awake~
 *The chemist handed Felix the vial*
 *Felix nodded slowly*
+~Kent's fingers loosened~
 "C::Now that that's done, shall we?"
 *The chemist pointed to his lab entrance*

-}
+~His knees no longer had the strength~
+*Kent fell down*
+~He slipped into sleep with his face resting on a persian rug layed out on the asphalt~ }
 {%%%%}
 {
 mn:M
-~To Martha's left was the console prompt rossin had made for her~ *Martha walked down the book alley, to a clearing*
+*Martha walked down the book alley, to a clearing*
-`
-spear = ~Self~.~Hands (left)~.~Objects[0]~
+~To Martha's left was the console prompt rossin had made for her~ ` spear = ~Self~.~Hands (left)~.~Objects[0]~ Global.setTrigger(
-Global.setTrigger(